/jira-sdlc integrations

 When Jira uses a non-English language, issue type names are localized (e.g., “Zadanie” for Task in Polish).
 Running --init-templates detects unmapped types and interactively asks which default template to use for each, with suggestions based on the Jira hierarchy level (Epic for top-level types, Task for standard types).

-Example custom Bug template (.claude/jira-templates/Bug.md):
+Example custom Bug template (.sdlc/jira-templates/Bug.md):

 ## Summary